Timothy Olyphant as Raylan Givens, old-fashioned Deputy U.S. Marshal

 Do Yourself a Favor and…

-Buy the entire series.
+Check out the entire series.
 This look was primarily seen throughout the fifth season, making its primary appearances in “Good Intentions” (Episode 5.03) and “Whistle Past the Graveyard” (Episode 5.08) with only brief or varied appearances in the other mentioned episodes.

 And, if you’re a “rolly coaster” fan like Uncle Jack in “Whistle Past the Graveyard”, do yourself the favor of checking out the mentioned “face-melter” Millennium Force at Cedar Point.
 It’s a hell of a ride.
 (One of the first times I rode the Millennium Force shortly after it opened, a pen flew out of my pocket while going down a hill.
 It briefly lingered near my face before the velocity of the coaster overtook gravity and the hotel pen was relegated to my wake.)